3-Day Garden Workshop & Demonstration

 Japanese Garden at the Fort Worth Botanic Garden, TX

 The Suzuki Garden was added to the Fort Worth Japanese Garden in 2000.
 It is a dry landscape garden that offers a contemporary contrast to the more traditional dry landscape garden that adjoins it.
 Several issues are in need of repair and maintenance including some of the fencing, a considerable amount of pruning and some adjustments to the planting scheme.
-Participants will be divided into three groups but are encouraged to engage in the area(s) that most interest them throughout the day.
+Participants were divided into three groups but encouraged to engage in the area(s) that most interested them throughout the day.

 AREAS OF FOCUS